lachyts/giflab/README.md

 The **Experiment → Analyse → Run** loop keeps production runs fast and data-driven.

+> ⚠️ **Job-count warning**: With dynamic matrix mode enabled (default from S6
+> onward) GifLab will test *every* combination of frame-ratio × palette size ×
+> lossy level × engine optimisation flag × tool chain.
+The default settings
+> easily create several thousand pipeline runs for the 10 sample GIFs, which can
+> take minutes on a modern laptop.
+If you only want a subset, trim the
+> `ExperimentalConfig` lists (e.g. `LOSSY_LEVELS`, `COLOR_KEEP_COUNTS`) or run
+> with fewer sample GIFs.

 ## 🤖 ML-Driven Optimization Strategy

 **GifLab's Vision**: Use machine learning to automatically select the optimal compression tool combination based on GIF characteristics.